antaresproject/docs/docs/services/notifier.md

 ```

-More information about the parameters of sending a message can be foun in the [SwiftMailer](http://swiftmailer.org/) documentation which is used by Laravel.
+More information about the parameters of sending a message can be found in the [SwiftMailer](http://swiftmailer.org/) documentation which is used by Laravel.

 ###Sms